juanpa-biotech/nested-designs/README.md

 A brief description of each file:

-* data_plot.jpeg: final plot for the visualization of results from a nested design of experiments.
+* `data_plot.jpeg`: final plot for the visualization of results from a nested design of experiments.
-* data_simulation.R: an R script with the code for simulation of mice_data.csv.
+* `data_simulation.R`: an R script with the code for simulation of mice_data.csv.
 This is how I make the data for the post.
-* mice_data.csv: data frame with treatments and response variable (expression levels).
+* `mice_data.csv`: data frame with treatments and response variable (expression levels).

 Thanks a lot for read my post :)